 i.
 XO type (XX-XO type): It is observed in a large number of insects e.g. Grasshopper.
 The number of chromosomes is different in male and female individuals.
 It is clear that all eggs (ova) bear an additional X-chromosome besides the autosomes while only 50% of the sperms bear X-chromosomes.
 In grasshopper, eggs fertilized by (A+X) type sperm become females while those fertilized by (A+O) type sperm become males.
 Therefore, sperm determines the sex of the offspring.
 Due to the involvement of the X-chromosome in sex determination, it was designated to be the sex chromosome.

 ii.
-XY type (XX-XY) type: In a number of other insects like Drosophila and mammals including human beings, the males contains two types of sex chromosomes (X and Y) while females possess two similar types of sex chromosomes (XX).
-Both male and females have the same number of chromosomes.
+XY type (XX-XY) type: In a number of other insects like Drosophila and mammals including human beings, the males contain two types of sex chromosomes (X and Y) while females possess two similar types of sex chromosomes (XX).
+Both males and females have the same number of chromosomes.
 In males, Y-chromosome is often shorter than the X-chromosome.

 Sex Determination in Humans, Birds & Honey Bee